-World’s 1st solar eToilet in India creates power & fertilizer from waste
+World’s 1st solar eToilet creates power & fertilizer from waste in India

 The world’s first electronic solar public eToilet has been put up in Thiruvananthapuram, in Kerala.
 It generates power as well as fertilizer from the waste.
 The toilets have been set up in Pulluvila, a village in the Thiruvananthapuram district of Kerala.
 The village boasts of having the world’s first e-toilet, which utilizes technology to turn waste into fertilizer, generate power, and even produce potable water.
 The innovative agency behind the initiative is Eram Scientific Solutions, a Thiruvananthapuram-based Company.
 It has vowed to continue with its innovative interventions such as the E-toilets to radically change the way public sanitation works in India.